-WE ARE REOPENED AND READY FOR YOUR VISIT - WE'VE MISSED YOU!
+WE ARE REOPENED AND READY FOR YOUR VISIT!

-As a destination, we are committed to continuing to work closely with local and state government agencies to stay informed and in compliance with all health and safety orders to prevent the spread of this disease.
-Therefore, below we've listed the latest travel updates that we hope are helpful when you're planning your next visit.
+Below we've listed the latest San Mateo County travel updates that we hope are helpful when you're planning your next visit.
 In addition, local businesses have begun a pledge to be "Reopened & Ready" and promise to take every precaution to keep visitors safe and healthy as we move through the phases of reopening in our region.

 Together, we're committed to be "Reopened & Ready" to welcome YOU back!